elliswmartin/autocrop/README.md

         $ trim_deskew.sh

-#### Crop
+## Background
+I developed this script while working at Oakland Museum of California in collaboration with two colleagues to batch edit photonegatives.
+I was brought on to catalog and image Dorothea Lange's 50,000 negatives.
+As the negatives are stored in cold storage, I would process about 500 to 700 negatives at a time.

+### Image Setup
+The negatives were staged on a lightpad and imaged using a DSLR (Pentax K1) mounted on a copystand.

+The negatives vary in format from 35mm to 4x5in, and even within each format there are minor size variations.
+The negatives were not separated by film format or size.
+I needed a script that could edit based on something other than size (which could be done in Camera Raw, Photoshop, etc).

-Desktop folder where partially-processed images are saved.
-These TIFF files have been previously inverted to positive, converted to black & white, flipped on the vertical edge, and have OMCA metadata appended to them in a custom Photoshop Action.
+TIFF files processed by the script are in the following state prior to processing: inverted to positive, converted to black & white, flipped on the vertical edge, and have OMCA metadata appended to them in a custom Photoshop Action.
 Photoshop saves them to a subfolder within Crop called TIFF.